 This is by no means a comprehensive outline of the topics in reproductive and infant psychology, but it offers some idea of the scope of the Society's concern.
 A central focus of the Society is to consider these five themes in the context of health care promotion.

-The 2015 SRIP Conference is to be held at the East Midlands Conference Centre, Nottingham - 14th-15th September 2015
+The SRIP 2015 Nottingham Conference was held at the East Midlands Conference Centre, Nottingham between the 14th and 15th September 2015

 View the latest SRIP newsletter SRIP Newsletter January 2015(PDF)

-35th Annual SRIP Conference Programme is now available subject to minor amendmentsRead the full article
+35th Annual SRIP Conference Programme is available for viewingRead the full article